Tutorial | Build a multimodal knowledge bank for a RAG project#

 In this tutorial, you will:

-• Use the Embed documents recipe to extract the data from selected pages of the Dataiku documentation and vectorize it into a multimodal knowledge bank.
+• Use the Embed documents recipe to extract the data from a variety of file formats and vectorize it into a multimodal knowledge bank.

-• Create a prompt in the Prompt Studio to evaluate the response from the augmented LLM.
+• Use a Prompt Studio to test responses from this augmented LLM.

 Prerequisites#